spawnmarvel/quickguides/apache_tomcat_and_solr/README_pageswap.md

 ![page_swap_w3wp2](https://github.com/spawnmarvel/quickguides/blob/main/apache_tomcat_and_solr/images/page_swap_w3wp2.png)

-Should be done for both pools.
+Supplier say Should be done for both pools.
 Supplier link, due to scan that can be interrupted.

 * Ide Time-out (minutes) = 0 to off
 * Recycling/Regular Time Interval (minutes) = 0 to off